-It’s all about stemming the person-to-person respiratory droplets that contain the infectious virus--a form of “source control,” explains Weill Cornell Medicine’s David P. Calfee, MD, MS, chief hospital epidemiologist for NewYork-Presbyterian/Weill Cornell Medical Center.
+Wearing masks is all about stemming the person-to-person respiratory droplets that contain the infectious virus that causes COVID-19--a form of “source control,” explains Weill Cornell Medicine’s David P. Calfee, MD, MS, chief hospital epidemiologist for NewYork-Presbyterian/Weill Cornell Medical Center.

 Here Dr. Calfee shares his guidance and knowledge on mask wearing.

 For general use in the community, one can wear a surgical mask, or a cloth face mask or face covering.
 (N95 masks should be reserved for healthcare workers and other first responders.)

 There also are some types of masks that are not recommended.
 Those with exhalation valves may allow more respiratory droplets and viral particles into the air, compared with those without the valves.